How to Pack for a Beach Vacation in JUST a Carry On

 Packing for Men

-Typically, this means long pants (not jeans) and closed toe shoes (not flip flops).
+At many resort restaurants, this means long pants (not jeans) and closed toe shoes (not flip flops).
 They can be strict and turn you away if you don’t abide.

 I’m glad we checked our resort’s website before leaving on our last trip — otherwise we wouldn’t have been granted entry to eat dinner anywhere in the evening based on what we had packed!